Razzula/virtual-turntable/README.md

 ```

 #### Note for Linux users!
-The Spotify Web Playback SDK (used in the client application) requires a mp4a.40.2 audio codec to function.
+The Spotify Web Playback SDK (used in the client application) requires a mp4a.40.2 audio codec to function (in Firefox, at least).
 This is not included by default in many Linux dsitros (such as Ubuntu).

 You will see the following warning in the browser console, and be unable to play audio:
 ```